Lisne, Crimea

+History

+During the 1680s in an Ottoman register of land holdings, the village, which was referred to as Soguksu, was part of the Sudak kadylyk in the Kefe Eyalet.
+According to the register, there were 19 landowners in the towns, 17 of them were native to the village, and in total they owned 864 Dunams of land.

 Previously, the settlement was known as the Suuk-Su village (Suvuq Suv).
 Following the forced deportation of the Crimean Tatars in 1944, the Presidium of the Supreme Soviet of the Russian SFSR published a decree on May 18, 1948, renaming the settlement along with many others throughout Crimea from their native Crimean Tatar names to their current variants.